IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

 Tracking revisions with Git
 ===========================

-BlenderBIM supports tracking the development of your IFC files with a Git repository.
+Bonsai supports tracking the development of your IFC files with a Git repository.

-BlenderBIM is an IFC file editor, you can create or load an IFC project, change, add or remove BIM objects and save to disk.
+Bonsai is an IFC file editor, you can create or load an IFC project, change, add or remove BIM objects and save to disk.
 A Git repository is a special folder on your computer where text files, such as IFC files, can be efficiently stored and past versions recalled.